 Clutch™ is fast-acting.
 It dissolves under your tongue and enters your bloodstream quickly.

 Clutch™ is gentle on your body.
-It bypasses first pass digestion and thereby reduces the likelihood of nauseau or stomach upset.
+It bypasses first pass digestion and thereby may reduce nauseau and stomach upset.

 Clutch™ tastes fresh.
-It's mint-flavored, which makes it easy to take consistently.
+It's mint-flavored, which may help with taking it consistently.

 Clutch™ is portable and discreet.
 Each on-the-go tin holds your mints securely, so you can keep them with you at home, at work, or when you are out socially.